 These tender Cranberry Almond Muffins are filled with pops of tart cranberries and crunchy almonds.
 A hint of almond extract enhances the almond flavor and a sweet glaze is a beautiful finishing touch.
-With festive colors and flavors, these muffins are perfect to enjoy during the holidays.
+With festive colors and flavors, these muffins are perfect for the holidays.

 Why you will love these muffins

-Cranberry almond muffins will brighten up your day with seasonal flavor and color.
-The vibrant red cranberries are so pretty, and their tart flavor will wake up your taste buds.
+Cranberry almond muffins will brighten your day with seasonal flavor and color, just like these roasted cranberries.
+The vibrant red cranberries are so pretty; their tart flavor will wake your taste buds.

-Muffins, like these Orange Marmalade Muffins, are ideal for breakfast because you can make them on the weekends and enjoy them throughout the week.
+These Orange Marmalade Muffins are ideal for breakfast because you can make them on the weekends and enjoy them throughout the week.
 A simple powdered sugar glaze adds a touch of sweetness, and the festive flavors of cranberry and almond are perfect during this time of year.

 Ingredients

 - cake flour – cake flour is much finer than all-purpose flour.
-It has less protein so it develops less gluten which means the muffins will have a softer, more tender crumb.
-TIP: If you don't have cake flour, you can substitute with all-purpose flour using this method: measure one cup of all-purpose flour.
+It has less protein, so it develops less gluten, which means the muffins will have a softer, more tender crumb.
+TIP: If you don't have cake flour, you can substitute it with all-purpose flour using this method: measure one cup of all-purpose flour.
 Remove 2 tablespoons of the flour and replace it with 2 tablespoons of cornstarch.
 Whisk together and use this as a substitute for one cup of cake flour.

 - cranberries – either fresh or frozen can be used.
 If using frozen, don't thaw before adding to the batter.

-- almonds - sliced almonds add texture and flavor to the muffins.
-A hint of almond extract enhances the almond flavor.
-I love almond extract so much that I added a touch to the glaze as well!
-TIP: To prolong the life of almonds and other nuts, store in an airtight container in the refrigerator or freezer.
-Nuts have a high amount of unsaturated fat which can cause them to turn rancid (spoil) when stored at room temperature.
+- almonds - To prolong the life of almonds and other nuts, store them in an airtight container in the refrigerator or freezer.
+Nuts have a high amount of unsaturated fat, which can cause them to turn rancid (spoil) when stored at room temperature.

 Preparation